Are Butler Soy Curls any good?

 Absolutely yes!
 These are one of my new favorite meat substitutes, affordable, easy to cook, healthy and ultra flexible.
 While many products claim they take on the flavor you add – these soy curls really do – making them endlessly usable.
 Buy Butler Soy Curls on Amazon now

 I stumbled across this product via a friends Instagram feed, who seemed bowled over by the meat substitute.
-Over time the curly soy pieces kept popping up here and there in my periphery, the universe was trying to tell me something – so I duly obliged via an Amazon Prime order and got to investigating.
+Over time the curly soy pieces kept popping up here and there in my periphery, the universe was trying to tell me something – so I duly obliged via an Amazon Prime order (affiliate link) and got to investigating.

 First impressions aren’t eye popping – the packaging and product itself isn’t much to look at.
 Its a fairly utilitarian packet and the curls themselves are a rather bland and beige dehydrated tangle.
 But hey, judging books and their covers and what have you right.

 Cooking the curls per the package instructions is simple.
 First you soak them in water, then you finish them in your dish of choice.
 That’s it.
 10 minutes to soak and a few more minutes to flavor.
 The first thing to note is that the curls double or triple in size from soaking.
 If you do cook the whole package at once (as the package mentions) you’re going to have a LOT of curls.
 Half a packet will easily provide 3-4 servings.

 I’m sure like me, you’ll be hard pressed not to try the curls after the soaking stage – exactly what are they like?
 Don’t let this deter you, because frankly, they have a very minimal flavor.
 What they do have is lots of meaty, textural chew.
 The trick to this product is how you finish it, what you do next.
 These products really do take on the characteristics of whatever you throw at them, their own flavor being an almost unnoticeable backseat one.